rkuma183/wilsonmar.github.io/_posts/2018-05-12-azure-ml-cert.md

 <a name="PrepareDate"></a>

-A. Prepare Data and Analytics in Azure Machine Learning and Export from Azure Machine Learning
+A. Prepare Data and Analytics in Azure Machine Learning Studio and Export from Azure Machine Learning Studio

    * <a href="#ImportExport">Import</a> and export data to and from Azure Machine Learning Studio</a>
    * <a href="#Explore">Explore and summarize data</a>